Storyflow Logo

 Best Mac and iOS Book Writing Tool: Ulysses Ulysses is the cleaner Mac and iOS alternative with iCloud sync that actually works.
 From $5.99/month or $39.99/year.
 The limitation: macOS and iOS only.

-Best for Structural Planning Plus Prose: Storyflow Plus Ulysses or iA Writer Storyflow is the canvas where the structural work (chapter beats, character cards, research source cards, Tactic Blueprints like Hero's Journey) lives.
+Best for Structural Planning Plus Prose: Storyflow Plus Ulysses or iA Writer Storyflow is the canvas where the development work (chapter beats, character cards, research source cards, Story Blueprints like Hero's Journey) lives.
 Pair with Ulysses or iA Writer for the prose.
-Storyflow Plus from $7.99/month.
-The honest friction: Storyflow is not a focused prose editor.
+Storyflow Plus from $9.99/month (annual).
+The honest friction: Storyflow is not a focused prose editor and does not compile a manuscript.

 Best for Self-Publishing Novelists: Atticus Atticus combines novel writing with ebook and print formatting.
 From $147 one-time.
 The limitation: the price is high for writing-only users.

 Best Open-Source Book Writing Software: Manuskript Manuskript is the open-source Scrivener-shaped writing tool.
-Free for self-installation on Windows, Mac, and Linux.
+Free on Windows, Mac, and Linux.
 The limitation: polish lags commercial tools.

 Best for Novelists Specifically: Plottr Plus a Prose Tool Plottr handles novel plotting with timelines and beat sheets.
 Pair with Ulysses, iA Writer, or Scrivener for the prose.
 Plottr from $25/year.

 Best Free Book Writing Software: Manuskript or Google Docs Manuskript is free open-source with structural features.
-Google Docs is free with Workspace and handles long-form writing without structure.
-Storyflow's free plan handles the structural side.
-The right pick depends on whether you need structure or focused prose.
+Google Docs is free with Workspace but has no structure.
+Storyflow's free plan handles the development side.

-The honest split: Scrivener still wins on integrated paradigm if you can accept the dated interface.
-The right alternative depends on whether you want a single tool (Scrivener, Ulysses, Atticus) or a paired workflow (Storyflow + Ulysses, Plottr + Scrivener).
-Try Storyflow free for the structural and research side of book writing.
+The right alternative depends on whether you want a single tool (Scrivener, Ulysses, Atticus) or a paired workflow (Storyflow plus Ulysses, Plottr plus Scrivener).
+Try Storyflow free for the development and research side of book writing.

 Comparison Table: Best Book Writing Software 2026